Excel Academy Board of Trustees

 Matt Ottmer is a healthcare professional with over 20 years of experience working in leadership roles at companies such as Momenta Pharmaceuticals and Biogen.
 Matt is a graduate of the University of Michigan and the Kellogg School of Management at Northwestern University.

-Hazie joined Excel’s high school staff in its founding year of 2015 and currently serves as one of two Biomedical Science teachers.
+Hazie joined Excel’s high school staff in its founding year of 2015 and currently serves as an Assistant Dean of Students.
+Previously, Hazie taught 9th and 10th grade Biomedical Science.
 She is also the founder and currently runs the Young Women Leadership Program at Excel Academy Charter High School.
 Hazie earned her bachelor’s degree in Neuroscience from Wheaton College, MA and currently attends Boston University for her Master’s in Education.
 She is a 2007 graduate of Excel Academy Charter School, 2017 Teach for America Corps Member and an active resident of Chelsea, MA.
 Hazie is also an inaugural member of Latinos for Education, a non-profit organization that provides pathways for increased representation and impact of Latino education leaders.
 She prides herself on being an Excel parent to her fifth-grade son.

 Devon Petersmeyer Johnson

-Devon currently serves as Director of Strategy for North America at Converse (owned by Nike).
+Devon currently serves as Vice President of Marketing at Converse (owned by Nike).
 Prior to joining Converse, Devon was Vice President of Marketing at Catalant Technologies after working in brand management at Procter & Gamble and in consulting at Parthenon-EY.
 She is a graduate of Harvard College and Harvard Business School.